Why Some Iron-Rich Foods Are Less Effective Without Vitamin C, From A Neuroscientist

-About 2.8 million people visit the doctor each year with concerns about anemia, the Centers for Disease Control (CDC) reports.
+About 2.8 million people visit the doctor each year with concerns about anemia1, the Centers for Disease Control (CDC) reports.
 While symptoms of anemia are often confused with less-concerning issues like sleepiness, dizziness, cold hands and feet, etc.—iron deficiencies can be serious when left unmanaged.
 While introducing iron-rich foods to the diet is critical, pairing them with vitamin C may be equally important.

 The connection between iron and vitamin C.

 It's a common misconception that vegetarians and vegans can't possibly get enough protein or iron into their diets.
-While meat-based iron is more naturally and readily absorbed by the body, pairing vitamin C with plant-based irons can make them just as effective.
+While meat-based iron is more naturally and readily absorbed by the body, pairing vitamin C with plant-based irons can make them just as effective2.

 To break it down further, there are two types of irons: heme and non-heme.
 Heme iron describes the more traditional sources of iron that people imagine, such as red meat, chicken, or seafood.
 Non-heme iron describes egg yolks and plant-based sources, including beans, seeds, nuts, vegetables, and fortified grains.
 In order for non-heme iron to effectively absorb into the body, it's important to pair it with a source of vitamin C.

 The recommended daily value of iron3 for men between 18 and 50 years old is 8 mg, while the recommended daily value for women of the same age is 18 mg.
 This is why women tend to be more iron-deficient than men—they simply require more of it all around, and even more so when pregnant.